 These wages comply with the New York State Department of Labor formula for establishing Prevailing Wages under Unemployment Insurance (UI) law.
-The wages are updated annually, based on the findings of the semi-annual Occupational Employment Statistics (OES) survey of employers.
-The New York State Department of Labor conducts the OES survey in cooperation with the U.S. Department of Labor, Bureau of Labor Statistics.
+The wages are updated annually, based on the findings of the semi-annual Occupational Employment and Wage Statistics (OEWS) survey of employers.
+The New York State Department of Labor conducts the OEWS survey in cooperation with the U.S. Department of Labor, Bureau of Labor Statistics.

 The information is provided to help employers and unemployed job seekers understand the job titles and wage rates that will determine prevailing wages in local areas across New York State.
 The UI "cutoff wage" is a short term for wages that are 10 percent below the UI Prevailing Wage.
 Wages that fail to meet the "cutoff wage" or are below the minimum wage (based on the offering company's location, size, and industry) may be refused by job seekers without forfeiture of their UI benefits for prevailing wage reasons.